 (ii) If the senior Department official approves recognition, the recognition decision defines the scope of recognition and the recognition period.
 The recognition period does not exceed five years, including any time during which recognition was continued to permit submission and review of a compliance report.

-(iii) If the scope or period of recognition is less than that requested by the agency, the senior Department official explains the reasons for approving a lesser scope or recognition period.
+(iii) If the scope of recognition is less than that requested by the agency, the senior Department official explains the reasons for continuing or approving a lesser scope.

 (2)(i) Except as provided in paragraph (e)(3) of this section, if the agency either fails to comply with the criteria for recognition listed in subpart B of this part, or to apply those criteria effectively, the senior Department official denies, limits, suspends, or terminates recognition.